zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity01.md

 a zone, "DNS servers MUST be able to service UDP [...]" ([RFC 1123], section 6.1.3.2, page 75), also restated in [RFC 7766][RFC 7766#5], section 5.

-This test case will verify if the name servers in the delegation of and zone of *Child Zone* are reachable over UDP.
+This Test Case will verify if the name servers in the delegation of and zone of *Child Zone* are reachable over UDP.

-Most Zonemaster test cases will query the name servers in the delegation or the name servers appointed by the NS records in the zone for the NS or SOA record, or both.
-It is crucial that problems are reported, but instead of letting several test cases report the same problems found, most test cases assume that this test case is run.
-Only this test case will report problems found in the following areas over UDP:
+Most Zonemaster Test Cases will query the name servers in the delegation or the name servers appointed by the NS records in the zone for the NS or SOA record, or both.
+It is crucial that problems are reported, but instead of letting several Test Cases report the same problems found, most Test Cases assume that this test case is run.
+Only this Test Case will report problems found in the following areas over UDP:

 * Name Server not responding to a query without EDNS.